 According to research by Carers Trust, more than a third of young carers (38%) report having a mental health concern.
 If you’re a young carer, it’s really important that you look after yourself as well as the person you care for.
 London’s digital mental wellbeing service, Good Thinking, has put together the following advice for you.
 We also provide free NHS-approved wellbeing apps, such as Clear Fear and Move Mood, which you might find helpful.

-With your responsibilities as a young carer, it’s understandable that you might be worried about yourself and your family.
-Talk to someone you trust, like a friend or a sibling, about how you’re feeling.
+With your responsibilities as a young carer, it’s understandable that you worry about your family.
+Sometimes, this can lead to stress, low mood and sleeping problems.
+So, if you’re starting to feel this way or have done for some time, talk to someone you trust, like a friend, sibling or teacher.
 Don’t bottle things up.

-The Mix runs a free helpline for under-25s on 0808 808 4994 or you can chat to their team online.
-If you’d find it helpful talking to other carers, Mobilise runs a virtual cuppa for carers at 4pm every day.
+If you’d rather speak to someone you don’t know, The Mix runs a free helpline for under-25s on 0808 808 4994 or you can chat to their team online.
+You could also find out if there are any support schemes for young carers in your borough (check your council’s website).

 Your plan should include contact details for other family members and friends, information about your relative’s GP and pharmacy, details of any medication they take, information about any care and support services they receive and details of any mobility or behavioural challenges.
 Give some trusted relatives and friends a copy of this plan.